-Although our continuing teacher education courses are accepted by some state agencies in the United States toward teacher certifications and endorsements, this may not be the case in all states or foreign jurisdictions.
+Although our continuing education for teachers courses are accepted by some state agencies in the United States toward teacher certifications and endorsements, this may not be the case in all states or foreign jurisdictions.
 If you plan to use courses for certification or endorsement, please check with your own state agency and your school district for applicability.
-Continuing teacher education courses are not intended to apply to degree programs at University of Phoenix.
+Continuing education for teachers courses are not intended to apply to degree programs at University of Phoenix.
 These courses are not eligible for federal financial aid.

 While widely available, not all courses are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.
 More information about admissions requirements can be found in the Academic Catalog.